sky321/nextpi/README.md

 - optional use nc-restore.sh to restore your data
 	- reboot
-	- cleanup old data, appdata, update dir
+	- cleanup backupdata, data/appdata, data/update dir
 - optional use nc-datadir.sh to move data to a different dir
 	- reboot
 - optional use letsencrypt.sh for automated certificates